plavixo/tutor/README.md

 ![alt text](https://s3.amazonaws.com/vuweb-s3-vuwebstaticassets-1i6c9zhn31ti6/vu-wp0/wp-content/uploads/sites/59/2019/03/27124326/Blooms-Taxonomy.jpg "bloom's taxonomy from Vanderbilt University Center for Teaching")

-Relationship between competency and assessment there can be many assessments for a single competency.
-Or not
+There is a strong relationship between competency and assessment - they are in some ways interchangable.
+Look up "Knowledge Space Theory".
+There can be many assessments for a single competency.
+Or not.

 Why is it something we can observe someone doing?